pedro-gutierrez/cmdb/README.md

-# cmdb
+# CMDB

-A simple KV store written in Go that uses LMDB as a backend
+* Simple KV store
+* JSON in, JSON out
+* Written in Go
+* LMDB backend.
+* Backup/Restore to/from S3

 ## Getting started